kubevela/kubevela/docs/en/cue/trait.md

 The trait can use the data of workload output and outputs to fill itself.

+There are two keywords `output` and `outputs` in the rendering context.
+You can use `context.output` refer to the output-object, and use `context.outputs.<xx>` refer to the outputs-object.

 Below is an example
 1. the main workload object(Deployment) in this example will render into the context.output before rendering traits.
 2. the context.outputs.<xx> will keep all these rendered trait data and can be used in the traits after them.